SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/monitoring-offloading-jobs.md

 You can filter the entries by their status or timestamp by using the filter controls at the top.
 Click **Apply** to filter entries with the current filter settings.
 Click **Reset filter** to reset the current filter settings.

-The pagination buttons at the bottom can be used to traverse the history entries.
+The page navigation buttons at the bottom can be used to traverse the history entries.

 ### Details of offloading job